Consensys/doc.teku/docs/Concepts/PreparingForTheMerge.md

 The consensus layer will enable Bellatrix (the merge configuration) prior to the terminal difficulty being reached, then it is up to eth1 blocks to reach the pre-determined difficulty, then from that point Ethereum moves to a proof of stake network.

-Post merge, as well as validators earning rewards for performing duties, there are also earnings from the execution engine performing work, and these earnings are directed to a fee recipient address.
+Post merge, as well as validators earning rewards for performing duties, there are also earnings from the inclusion of execution layer transactions, and these earnings are directed to a fee recipient address on the execution layer.
+Other rewards such as attestation and block rewards will continue to be paid to the validator's balance on the beacon chain.

 ## Execution Engine